huntdatacenter/docs/docs/administer-science/agreements/faq.md

 ### Can I list the same individual on all data space roles?

 Yes.
-We use the [roles](/coordinator/roles/) in the data space orders for targeted communication for the specific responsibility areas.
+We use the [roles](/administer-science/roles/) in the data space orders for targeted communication for the specific responsibility areas.
 Thus, they can be assigned to one or several individual.

 ### Can I leave the coordinator roles empty?

 We use the roles to communicate information throughout the year.
-Thus, to allow such role specific communication to reach all data spaces, we will include the data space leader in any roles that are left blank on the data space agreement.
+Thus, to allow such role specific communication to reach all data spaces, we will include the data space leader in any roles that are left blank on data the space agreement.